Ceratogyrus marshalli: Description

-Females live from 8 to 10 years, while males only live 3 to 4.
+Females live from 13 to 15 years, while males only live 3 to 4.
 With a body length of 6 cm and a 15 cm legspan it is a fairly large species of Ceratogyrus.
 Their carapace is black with some light brown striping, of course their being their namesake straight black horn.
 Their opisthosoma is light brown, covered in black spotting, although sometimes a fishbone pattern is apparent.
 Their legs are a light brown, or grey depending on visible conditions.

 Habitat

 They can be found in Harare, Zimbabwe, where this section will be referring to.
 This area is considered to have a subtropical highland climate.
-The average temperature here is 19ºC, with average yearly rainfall of 805mm, since it is found 1500m above sea level, it has a surprisingly stable temperatures.
+The average temperature here is 19°C, with average yearly rainfall of 805mm, since it is found 1500m above sea level, it has a surprisingly stable temperatures.

 Behavior

 They are a very defensive spider, as most tarantulas it will first try to flee, if unable it will result in stridulation or a bite.
 They are burrowing and will make a vertical tunnel leading to a burrow in the end.
-At daytime they will most likely be in said burrow, and at night she will stay vigilant at the edge of her tunnel.
+At daytime they will most likely be in said burrow and at night she will stay vigilant at the edge of her tunnel.